 Once the PAN reaches an online store’s web server, it’s decrypted and used by the retail software to charge the customer’s account, setting off a series of actions by the merchant, payment processor, and card issuers.
 Often the merchant stores the card data to make it easy for customers to make another purchase or to make recurring payments.

-When a merchant’s IT systems are breached by hackers, the database of customer PANs can be stolen and sold for fraudulent use, even if it’s encrypted.
-That’s the primary weakness of encryption—if a key is exposed in a breach, the encrypted data can be returned to its original, sensitive form.
+When a merchant’s IT systems are breached by hackers, the database of customer PANs can be stolen and sold for fraudulent use, even if it is encrypted.
+That’s the primary weakness of encryption if a key is exposed in a breach, the encrypted data can be returned to its original, sensitive form.
 Encrypting data may make it temporarily secure while in transit, but once at rest in business systems, it is vulnerable to theft and decryption.

-The primary difference—and benefit—of using tokenization vs. encryption is that tokenized data cannot be returned to its original form.
+The primary differences and benefits of using tokenization vs. encryption is that tokenized data cannot be returned to its original form.
 Unlike encryption, tokenization does not use keys to alter the original data.
-Instead, it removes the data from an organization's internal systems entirely and exchanges it for a randomly generated nonsensitive placeholder (a token).
-These placeholders can be stored within an organization's internal systems for business use while sensitive values are safely stored outside of its environment.
+Instead, it removes the data from an organization’s internal systems entirely and exchanges it for a randomly generated nonsensitive placeholder (a token).
+These placeholders can be stored within an organization’s internal systems for business use while sensitive values are safely stored outside of its environment.

 Additionally, because encrypted data can be reversed, the PCI Security Standards Council and other governing compliance entities still view it as sensitive data.
 Therefore, using solely encryption to protect PANs stored in business systems does nothing to reduce the scope of compliance.
 Only removing the payment data completely and replacing it with tokens will actually reduce scope, cost, and risk.